5828 Cascade Road

 Located near Averyville Road, the Chubb River is a river that is unlike all other water bodies in the region.
 Paddle through the river and witness spectacular views as you cross each mile of it.
-The river measures upto four miles and is the best way to experience a different kind of wilderness.
+The river measures up to 4 miles (6.45 kilometers) and is the best way to experience a different kind of wilderness.
 While paddling, you might stumble upon some beaver dams en route to the destination.
 All in all, a visit to this beautiful river is a must if you are in Lake Placid!

 The Herb Brooks Arena (formerly known as the Olympic Center) is where one of ice hockey's greatest moments took place.
 The arena was home to the USA vs. USSR match at the 1980 Olympics and the USA pulled off one of the biggest upsets of the games.
 After Brooks' death in 2003, the Olympic Center was renamed in his honor.
 The impressive facility is composed of four skating rinks and hosts a variety of events throughout the year at this 7700-seat venue.

 Overlooking the Mirror Lake, Mid's Park is an expanse which welcomes the locals of Lake Placid to lie on their lush green grass and enjoy the stellar view of the pristine waters of the lake.
 The park also serves as an ideal spot for picnic lunches on lazy summer days.
 It also has a small stage set up on the bank of the lake, which hosts music events and gigs from time to time.